BMI203-2022/project5/README.md

   * should your model still run if the provided k=0?
   * should your model still run if the number of observations < the provided k?
   * can your model handle very high k?
-  * can your model handle very high dimensionality?
+  * can your model handle very high dimensionality? what about only a single dimension?

 ## API
 This implementation __must__ support a fixed and predefined API.
 Please consider what methods of your implementation should be public and private and denote them using the appropriate underscored style